How to Unblock a Shower Drain Without Chemicals

 - Chemical drain cleaners could harm pipes and even the environment.

-- There are a variety of natural ways to get rid of the blockage in a shower like baking soda and vinegar, a wire hanger, or a wet/dry vacuum.
+- There are natural ways to unblock a shower drain for example, vinegar and baking soda and a wire hanger or a wet/dry vacuum.

-- For the method of baking soda and vinegar: gather materials, take off drain cover and garbage, pour baking soda and vinegar, wait for 30 minutes then flush with boiling water.
+- To make use of baking soda with vinegar, gather supplies, remove the drain cover and any garbage, pour in baking soda followed by vinegar.
+Wait 30 minutes and then flush with boiling water.

-- Wire hanger method: straighten out wire hanger, leaving one end in its original shape and then create a hook on the top, and then place it inside the drain to catch hair and debris out.
+- Wire hanger method: straighten out wire hanger, leaving the other end in its original form, create a hook at the end, insert it inside the drain to catch hair and debris out.

-- If you want to use the dry/wet vacuum method: set vacuum to "wet" mode and cover drains overflowing with cloth or tape, attach the hose, creating an air-tight seal.
-Turn to the mode for three minutes.
+- For wet/dry vacuums select the "wet" mode then cover the drains of overflow with cloth or tape, attach hose creating an air-tight seal, then turn on the vacuum for three minutes.

-- Avoid future blockages by using hair strainers in your shower.
-Run hot water after each use and refraining from pouring grease down your drains.
+- Avoid future blockages by using a hair strainer in your shower, running hot water after each use and avoiding the practice of pouring grease down your drains.

 - Baking soda